wooseokyi/PowerApps-Samples/ai-builder/starter-kit/customer-satisfaction/README.md

    * AIB update Account Dimension

-    > [!NOTE] Execute this only after successful completion of all the above-mentioned dataflows!
+    > **Note:**Execute this only after successful completion of all the above-mentioned dataflows!

 1. Optionally, you can run the following Power Automate flows to get hands-on experience running the Sentiment analysis model against the customer feedback and order product comments.

-   > [!NOTE] These were executed, therefore already populated, when you imported the transactional data following the steps in the **Import Data Using the CMT Tool** section.
+   > **Note:**These were executed, therefore already populated, when you imported the transactional data following the steps in the **Import Data Using the CMT Tool** section.

    * AIB Execute Sentiment Analysis Customer Feedback
    * AIB Execute Sentiment Analysis Order Product
    * AIB Execute Sentiment Analysis Customer Feedback-Internal (Do not execute)

-   > [!IMPORTANT] *Don’t execute the customer feedback-internal flow!* Just configure to make sure connections are set as per new environment.
+   > **Important:** *Don’t execute the customer feedback-internal flow!* Just configure to make sure connections are set as per new environment.
 This is called by *AIB Execute Sentiment Analysis Customer Feedback.*

 ## Import Data using the Configuration Migration Tool (CMT)